The pipeline has retained compatibility with respect to the content of Lava-Test-Shell Test Definitions although the submission format has changed:

 definitions:

-- repository: https://git.linaro.org/lava-team/hacking-session.git
+- repository: https://gitlab.com/lava/hacking-session.git

 from: git